in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 ## You will learn
 - What is JPA?
-- What is Object Relational Impedence?
+- What is the problem solved by JPA - Object Relational Impedence?
 - What are the alternatives to JPA?
 - What is Hibernate and How does it relate to JPA?
 - What is Spring Data JPA?